 The ability to see a problem as a conflict or a contradiction between two seemingly opposing realities is also a starting point of major innovations in the field of engineering and technology.
 Hence, conjecturing or ideating out of a conflict is not just limited to theoretical hard sciences; this can be seen in other breakthrough innovations around us.

-A mind obsessed with resolution of the identified conflict, without any compromises, is always alert to cues from seemingly unrelated areas.
-History of engineering innovations is full of such examples.
+A mind obsessed with a resolution of the identified conflict, without any compromises, is always alert to cues from seemingly unrelated areas.
+The history of engineering innovations is full of such examples.
 For example, the thunderclap a bullet train created while emerging from a tunnel bothered one Japanese engineer enough to devise a way to silence the thunderclap.
 His inspiration came while observing a kingfisher diving into water without a splash.